MarcoIeni/glimpse/website/docs/configuration.md

 In the following sections, there are some examples of what you can do with the configuration file.
 Remember that you can use any `javascript` code, so the sky is the limit!

+Also, take a look at the [keys](https://github.com/MarcoIeni/glimpse/tree/main/src/keys) repository directory to take inspiration from the default configuration.

 ### Add a key binding to the top menu

 ```js